 Art of Clifford “Who” Davis on Display at Cherokee Strip Museum in Perry

 PERRY, Okla. — An exhibit of the art of Clifford "Who" Davis will be on display at the newly remodeled Cherokee Strip Museum in Perry during the months of May and June.
 Davis was a self-taught artist whose paintings reflect African American folk themes.
 Visitors also are invited to explore the newly renovated museum building.

 The Cherokee Strip Museum is located at 2617 W. Fir St. in Perry, Okla.
 Hours are Tuesday through Friday, 9 a.m. to 5 p.m. and Saturday 10 a.m. to 4 p.m.
 The museum is closed Sunday and Monday.
 For more information, please call the museum at 580-336-2405.

 The Cherokee Strip Museum is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.